 The top 6 teams overall receive a #1 seeding at the various regional championships, the 7-12 teams receive #2 seedings, and the 13-18 teams receive #3 seedings.
 The remaining teams are assigned to the regional host that is closest geographically—as much as is possible.

 For reasons that remain stupid, a snake system is used to place the seeds in the following order (unless hosting conflicts arise).

 Regional 1: #1, #12, #13

 Regional 2: #2, #11, #14

 Regional 6: #6, #7, #18

-Because two teams advance from each regional, the #1 seed receives the hardest draw (having to beat #13) and the #6 seed receives the easiest draw (having to beat #18).
+Because two teams advance from each regional, the #1 seed receives the most difficult draw (having to defeat the #13 team to advance) and the #6 seed receives the easiest draw (having to defeat the #18 team to advance).
 See above re: psychiatrists.

-Much like the opportunity to drop the lowest score of the rotation during meets, the ultimate function of the RQS is to maintain the status quo and ensure that the powerful teams remain powerful.
-It allows teams that started the season poorly (or had a weird horrendous meet) to drop those bad scores and maintain a ranking more befitting their overall quality, rewarding peak ability and by effect punishing consistency.
-It also prevents teams with one random giant score from using that to pad their ranking by forcing them to drop the high score.
+The ultimate function of RQS is to maintain the status quo.
+It allows teams that started the season poorly (or had a weird horrendous meet) to drop all their bad scores and maintain a ranking more befitting their quality at the best of times, rewarding peak ability and by effect punishing those teams that were more consistent but had lower ceilings.
+It also prevents teams with one random giant score—or extremely fictional home scoring—from using those scores to pad their ranking.